utep-cs-systems-courses/matrix-multiply-alanperezse/ReadMe.md

 ### Issues:
 Previously, the block algorithm wouldn't work for arrays of certain size.
 By using a min() on one of the loops, the issue was fixed.
 Currently, the method cannot accept arrays that are not squared.

+The major issue with the parallel algorithm was how to properly make use of the pymp.Parallel for nested lists.
+The problem was fixed by making use of the pymp.shared.array() method that can create a 2D numpy array.

-As of now, the parallel part of the program is not running as expected.
-It is taking longer than the linearized version, although it is returning the right results.
+As of now, the parallel part of the program is giving back the right results, although it is taking longer than the linearized version.
+This might be a Virtual Machine issue.

 ### Time:
 The linearized version of the matrix multiplication, and the block algorithm were implemented in less than a day.
 The logic and the structure of how the program handles flags took more due to the desire to make one file do too much.

-The parallel algorithm has taken around 3 hours to do due to errors with the results.
+The parallel algorithm has taken around 4 hours to do due to errors with the results.
+It has finally been completed.

 ### Performance measurements:
-The following measurements are an average of repeatedly multiplying a square matrix with size of 35 by itself, 10 times.
+The following measurements are an average of repeatedly multiplying a square matrix with size of 350 by itself, 10 times.

-1 thread:   13.1359 seconds
+1 thread:   11.0525 seconds

-2 threads:  12.6375 seconds
+2 threads:  10.4618 seconds

-4 threads:  13.7888 seconds
+4 threads:  5.7258 seconds

-8 threads:  13.4846 seconds
+8 threads:  5.9441 seconds

 ### Analysis:
-The run with 2 threads seems to be the quickest.
-Since we have more than 8 processes, I would have expected the run with 8 threads to be the most efficient, but data seems to indicate otherwise.
-There also seems to be some other issues since the linear algorithm is much faster than this results.
-Those issues stem from my lack of understanding of how nested lists are handled when in parallel.
+The run with 4 threads seems to be the quickest.
+Although we have more than 8 processes (matrix multiplications algorithm does parallelization over the rows of matrix1), it seems that the additional overhead of those processes does more damage than the benefit from the extra threads.
+This might change if we were to use bigger arrays, since I did notice when testing even smaller arrays that the most efficient number of threads was 1 or 2.

 ### Observations:
 The algorithm for matrix multiplication was initially unnecessarily complicated.
 I have since made it more concise and readable.

 The block algorithm currently only works for square matrices.

 The parallel algorihtm outputs the correct results, although is slower than the linear algorithm.
+The number of threads that make the algorithm more efficient depends on the size of the array (due to the overhead of the parallel process).
+Bigger arrays tend to perform better with more cores.

 ### Output from cpuInfoDump program:
 model name      : Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz